11 Social Media Best Practices and Tips for Startups

 • The hub of in-depth, industry-specific content for Social Media for B2B is LinkedIn, with its well-educated user base.

-Your customer persona can also tell you the best type of content and posts to create and how to develop relationships with your prototypical consumer.
+Your customer persona can also inform you about the best type of content and posts to create, as well as how to develop relationships with your target consumer.

 4) Make being timely a priority

 Customers have come to expect not only speedy responses from brands but also meaningful, regular conversations.
-Social media channels are intended to be networks, places to share content and converse.
+Social media channels are designed to be networks, where users can share content and engage in conversation.
 Make an effort to ensure conversations or other engagement opportunities are not left unattended.

 You gain respect for your brand by being present and talking to your audience.
 Social customer care is about engaging the audience so they feel appreciated to you when they interact with your brand.